What are the different types of procurement?

 Step #6: Record keeping

-Finally, it’s vital to keep records of the entire procurement process, from purchase requests to contract terms, invoices, and other accompanying documentation.
+It’s to keep records of the entire procurement process, from purchase requests to contract terms, invoices, and other accompanying documentation.
 Record keeping is helpful when carrying out audits, settling potential disputes, and during tax time.

-5 procurement challenges
+The 5 biggest procurement challenges

 Procuring goods, services, and products comes with several hurdles.
 Here are five common challenges that businesses of all sizes face in the procurement process.